 I started running down the Bright Angel trail.
 It’s about 10km to the river.
 I’ll give myself an hour, I think.
 The run was easy on a well-maintained track with the only real obstacle being the ‘mule trains’.
 Only once I had to step off the trail and let a bunch of mules pass.
 I made sure I was on the upside!

 At first it was all open desert trail, but at Indian Gardens I was surprised by the amount of greenery in the canyon.
 From the rim it looks like all desert, but in the protected gorges there’s green shrubbery and even some tall trees.

 In well under an hour I got to just above the river.
 I stared in awe at the swiftly-moving green water.
 I had never seen such a large volume of water flowing clear like that.
 Our South African rivers mostly run muddy brown, and I wasn’t expecting clear water.
 Right then I thought I MUST get onto this river!
 I’d started kayaking a couple of years before, but if I’d been asked I’d probably have said on a raft, little knowing that in eleven years time I would kayak past that very spot, under that same bridge in 1984 on a flood-level river!

 The hike back out was steep, but hey, I was 18yrs old!
 Cross-country running had been my favourite obsession the year before, so no (or an acceptable amount of) sweat!

 Then we headed home, by and large following the old historic Route 66 – the new I40.
 Flagstaff Arizona, Albuquerque New Mexico, Amarillo Texas, and back to Oklahoma.
-Me to Apache and Dottie on to Ardmore.
-What a wonderful trip!
+To Apache and then Dottie on to Ardmore.
+What a wonderful trip with amazing people!